thepurplebubble/protocol/versions/JASPER.md

     ```json
     {
       "sender": "sender_public_key",
+      "channel_id": "UUID",
       "type": "MESSAGE|EDIT|DELETE|REACT",
       "content": "message_content",
       "id": "message_id",
       "timestamp": "ISO_8601_timestamp"
     }
     ```
+  - General Notes:
+    The channel ID will be generated when the first message is ever sent.
+In DMs, this will most likely be disregarded although may be used for message sync in the future.
+In GCs, the same message packet will be sent out multiple times (once for each recipient) via a different server each time to increase anonymity.
+Clients can then determine which GC it was sent in based on the channel ID that is included in the encrypted message body.
   - Types:
     - `MESSAGE`: A new message will be created in the chat with the specified id.
     - `EDIT`: The message with the given id will be updated to the new content.